Why Embedding Artificial Intelligence is Critical for Successful Digital Marketing

 Deep customer insights are only as valuable as what you do with them.
 And that’s again where AI comes in.
 Using all that data, you can deliver hyper personalized experiences across multiple touch points, including your websites, social media properties, email communications and marketing content, just to name a few.

 If you’ve ever noticed ads for products or services show up in your social media feeds after viewing them online, then you’ve experienced the most basic form of this personalized approach first-hand.
 But simple retargeting is just the tip of the iceberg when it comes to personalization possibilities of digital marketing.
+Now even discussing something with your smart phone in the vicinity picks up the topic and can tailor personalized marketing to you.

 So rather than having to manually create and manage multiple variations of your marketing components, you can deliver personalized versions for every individual customer or prospective customer with minimal human involvement beyond the initial set up and base creative.